 Arunachal Pradesh is located in the Northeast of India.
-It shares its borders with the neighbouring countries of Bhutan in the West, China (Tibet) in the North and Northeast, Myanmar in the East and Southeast and the Indian states of Assam and Nagaland in the South.
-The geographic location of the state provides immense opportunities for international trade with the South Asian countries through its shared borders with Myanmar, Bhutan and China.
+It shares its borders with the neighbouring countries of Bhutan in the west, China (Tibet) in the north and northeast, Myanmar in the east and southeast and the Indian states of Assam and Nagaland in the south.
+The geographic location of the state provides immense opportunities for international trade with South Asian countries through its shared borders with Myanmar, Bhutan and China.
 Recently, the state received approval for the first border ‘haat’ along the Indo-Myanmar border.